 Anemia may occur in both men and women of any age and from any ethnicity.
 Some people can be ata greater risk of iron deficiency anemia than others and these are:

-If you are at a greater risk of deficiency of iron, then your doctor may suggest performing blood testing or changing in dietary habits that can be beneficial for your health.
+If you are at a greater risk of iron deficiency, then choose a clinic which provides private blood tests in the UK or discuss with your doctor for any changing in dietary habits for beneficial to your health.

 Your doctor may diagnose anemia with blood tests whichconsist of the following:

 A complete blood count (CBC) is usually the first test that the doctor will conduct.
 With CBC, the amount of all components in the blood will be measured along with: